-What Is Mineral Spirit?
+What is Mineral Spirit?

 Mineral spirit is a petroleum-distilled solvent.
 This means the solvent is gotten from a process of distilling crude oil through heat.
 Mineral spirit has no additives or extra solvent in its formula.
 The solvent is 100% gotten from petroleum distillation.

 Since mineral spirits are gotten from only petroleum distillation and it doesn’t have any additives in its formula, it doesn’t smell as much as other paint thinning solvents.
-Also, mineral spirits has low toxicity since it has a simple chemical formula.

 Mineral spirits is used for thinning oil-based paints and cleaning paint off painting equipment.
 After painting, you can soak the roller, paintbrush, or even spray gun in a bucket of mineral spirits to dissolve and remove paint.

 However, mineral spirits have a flaw.
 The solvent can’t be used to thin water-based paints given the high deposits of oils in it.